agent-0028/sinatra-sandbox/README.md

 Log in to Docker Hub.

-Update the tag by changing the `image` field in `docker-compose-build.yml`.
+Update the tag by changing the `image` field in `docker-compose-build.yml` and `docker-compose-deploy.yml`.

 ```
 docker-compose --file docker-compose-build.yml build